 But SigFig is investing your assets in ETFs, which aren’t guaranteed to go up.
 Whenever you invest, there’s a risk of loss so you need to be aware that you could end up with less money than you start with.

-If you already have a brokerage account with Fidelity, Schwab or TD Ameritrade, and you want a simple way to have some of your funds managed by a robo-advisor, SigFig can provide it — as long as you have at least $2000.00 to start investing.
-But if you’re looking for a standalone robo-advisor that doesn’t have such a high minimum balance requirement, Wealthfront or Betterment may be better options for you.
+If you already have a brokerage account with Fidelity, Charles Schwab or TD Ameritrade, and you want a simple way to have some of your funds managed by a robo-advisor, SigFig can provide it — as long as you have at least $2000.00 to start investing.
+You’ll need to observe the $10,000 cap to avoid paying a management fee for SigFig‘s services.
+On the other hand, you’re looking for a stand-alone robo-advisor that doesn’t have such a high minimum balance requirement, Wealthfront or Betterment may be better options for you.